Yemen again appears to be developing into a proxy war, the latest battlefield in the conflict between Iran and the "moderate" Arab states.

-Nearly 50 years ago, Yemen fought a civil war pitting the Egyptian-backed government in Sana against insurgents supported by Saudi Arabia and its cadre of European mercenaries.
-The six-year war was bloody: At one low point in the campaign, Cairo resorted to mustard gas and nerve agents in an effort to stem the rebel tide.
+Nearly 50 years ago, Yemen fought a civil war pitting the Saudi Arabian-backed government in Sana and its cadre of European mercenaries against Egyptian-backed insurgents.
+The six-year war was bloody: At one low point in the campaign, Cairo resorted to mustard gas and nerve agents in an effort to stem the tide.
 In the end, the government prevailed, but not before Egypt lost 26,000 troops.

 Today in Yemen, the outlines of the conflict differ.
 Sana is challenged in the North by Shiite rebels (the Zaydi Houthi), in the South by impoverished Sunni separatists, and throughout by al Qaeda.
 Despite the new cast of characters, however, the current round of fighting features some parallels to its predecessor.
 Most striking among these is that Yemen again appears to be developing into a proxy war, the latest battlefield in the conflict between Iran and the "moderate" Arab states.